spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles/16-enable-vm-dashboard.md

 # Overview

-Apply the profile with the Spectro VM Dashboard integration pack to your cluster to enable the VM Dashboard.
+Apply the profile you created to your cluster to enable the VM Dashboard.

 # Prerequisites